trantorLiu/suggestgrid-ruby/README.md

 ### 1. Configuration

-We are beginning the development by adding the client as a dependency:
+We are beginning the development by adding the client as a dependency.

 ```ruby
 gem 'suggest_grid', git: 'https://github.com/suggestgrid/suggestgrid-ruby.git'